GLOBAL-MARKETS-Stocks gain on optimism over economic recovery | Business

 Global stock markets made moderate gains on Monday as increasing confidence about the rapid recovery of economies from the COVID-19 pandemic offset concerns about the speed of the market's rally.

-Stocks - as well as most other risk assets - have ridden a massive rally.
+Stocks and most other risk assets have ridden a massive rally.
 The MSCI world index has registered only three down months in the past 12 and is up nearly 5% this month and 9% for the year as investors bet on a rapid post-pandemic economic rebound turbocharged by vast government and central bank stimulus.
 Analysts, however, say stocks look a little over-valued and that the rally will run into hurdles after setting such a lightning pace and with so much of the economic recovery and fiscal stimulus splurge already priced in.

-"The real crux of the issue, however, is 'What's in the price?'
+"The real crux of the issue is, 'What's in the price?'
 The year-to-date rally has increasingly eliminated upside to our targets," noted Andrew Sheets, a strategist at Morgan Stanley.
 "Across four major global equity markets (the U.S., Europe, Japan and emerging markets), only Japan is currently below our end-2021 strategy forecast."
+BOLSTER CONFIDENCE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)